ifoukarakis/notes-on-softeng-and-data/docs/about_me.md

 A few words about me.
+Will write them eventually :)